pbenn28/chasing-sunsets/app/posts/241215_crystallization.md

 I claim that this person’s life is analogous to Wolf’s thought experiment.
 Having already spent some time in industry, this person might graduate in their late 20s.
 Surely they’ll be ready to jump into their interesting, fulfilling career, right?
 But that might be difficult for TheAbLord.
 They don’t know what they want to study, only “a general area… that interests me.”
 They expect to find career options later on rather than preparing for a specific career right now.
 They plan to use grad school to figure out more of their identity, hoping that someday they’ll be ready to apply it and life a good life.

 Now, this person might better understand their identity and interests after grad school, and I’d be happy for them if they did!
-And they went on to spend their entire life in college, as did Benjamin Bolger, they’d know exactly what they enjoy doing.
+And they went on to spend their entire life in college, as did <a href='https://en.wikipedia.org/wiki/Benjamin_Bolger'>Benjamin Bolger</a>, they’d know exactly what they enjoy doing.
 But this endless stream of classes and grades is again missing something: purpose.
 As in Wolf’s thought experiment, a good life requires something deeper than flitting around and figuring out one’s identity.
 It has to be applied eventually.

 This, in my opinion, is why we care about attunement.
 Attunement allows us to live better lives after we do it.
 After Jenny Odell spent time “doing nothing,” she might discover that she enjoys spending time in nature, allowing her to enjoy her life more afterwards.
 After a student spends time in education, they might understand the world and know how to navigate it.
 That enjoyment, that navigation, is the benefit they get.

 Attunement alone doesn’t make a life better; one needs to act on the results of that attunement.

-If you’re reading this, you’ve likely already been through over a decade of education.
+If you’re reading this, you’ve already been through over a decade of education.
 That’s a decade of attunement, a decade of figuring out your life.
-You might not realize it, but your identity is crystalline: defined, powerful, and distinct from others.
-Now don’t forget to use it.
+Your identity is crystalline: defined, powerful, and distinct from others.
+Please don’t forget to use it.